imjoy-team/ImJoy/docs/i2k_tutorial.md

 </script>
 ```

-To obtain the plugin file from the code above, click on `Edi` and then press the `Export` button.
+To obtain the plugin file from the code above, click on `Edit` and then press the `Export` button.
 This code will then download as an ImJoy plugin file (with the extension `*.imjoy.html`).
 This plugin file can be used in the standalone ImJoy app: 1) go to https://imjoy.io/#/app 2) drag and drop the downloaded file into the browser.

 ### Deploy and share your plugin